Motivated forgetting

 Motivated forgetting is a theorized psychological behavior in which people may forget unwanted memories, either consciously or unconsciously.
-It is an example of a defence mechanism, since these are unconscious or conscious coping techniques used to reduce anxiety arising from unacceptable or potentially harmful impulses thus it can be a defence mechanism in some ways.
+It is an example of a defence mechanism, since these are unconscious or conscious coping techniques used to reduce anxiety arising from unacceptable or potentially harmful impulses.

 Thought suppression is a method in which people protect themselves by blocking the recall of these anxiety-arousing memories.
 For example, if something reminds a person of an unpleasant event, their mind may steer towards unrelated topics.
 This could induce forgetting without being generated by an intention to forget, making it a motivated action.
 There are two main classes of motivated forgetting: psychological repression is an unconscious act, while thought suppression is a conscious form of excluding thoughts and memories from awareness.